Soldera21/vsnf_placement_optimization/related/PAPERS_NOTES.md

 - performace: intended as performance of the placement
 - requirements: needs of the users and of the CSP

+- users have security needs and CSP has performance needs

 ### H. Wu, Y. Zhang, H. Yang, G. Yu and J. Cao, "Virtualized Security Function Placement for Security Service Chaining in Cloud," 2018 IEEE 24th International Conference on Parallel and Distributed Systems (ICPADS), Singapore, 2018, pp. 628-637, doi: 10.1109/PADSW.2018.8644566.
 This paper takes a new framework named MCE to compute VNF placement.
 First of all it does a check on the reachability of the nodes, then it simplifies the confilicting policies with the BSIS-RC algorithm based on bit sequence intersection computation.